Oceanswave/stomp-dotnet-poc/README.md

  - rabbitmq - Just contains a dockerfile to set rabbitmq up
  - nginx - just contains a dockerfile for nginx, as well as configuration files for reverse proxying.

+# Troubleshooting

+If localhost:8080 isn't functioning, and you're on windows, git for windows has a penchant for changing LF to CRLF - ensure that the .sh files within the /web-client folder haven't been flipped over *sigh*

 # Shuting down

 To stop the containers, simply run ```yarn down``` and you can go on your merry way.